 Sure, you can take out an ad in your local newspaper or magazine, but do you know how much you’ll spend on that ad?
 It can run you from a couple of hundred dollars to a couple thousand.
 Is that an expense you can incur right now?
 Local newspapers and magazines can also limit your exposure.
 That may not mean much to you if you’re just starting out, but as you’re growing, you want the largest footprint for your brand.
 So what else could you use that money on?

 Social media can help you widen that footprint by getting you in front of different audiences.
 Instead of being limited by the subscription reach of the paper or magazine, you can invest your print ad budget in social media ads.
 You’ll get a better ROI this way because you can specifically target your desired audience.
+You can also micro-target your immediate area with paid ads to promote yourself.
+Spending a little bit of money to produce an ad on Facebook and Instagram can bring you additional clients, and additional potential sales and listings.
+Social media is a game of branding.
+Combining promotional ads on Instagram stories and facebook feeds with local targeting (keep it within 25 miles of your service area), with a dedicated website, Local SEO, and customer reviews will provide a strong online reputation that should begin to bring in additional clients, without the need to constantly ask for referrals.

 As you gather data from your website and your social media accounts, you’ll see who your audience is and where they’re from.
 Use this data to re-engage those audiences with news, offers, and events.